mikamai/onesignal-ruby/README.md

 It also defaults to `https://onesignal.com/api/v1` as the API URL.

+You can also turn off OneSignal entirely with a boolean flag (for example to avoid sending notification while in test or development environments)

 To customize those values, call the following snippet during your initialization phase.